AlanKrajina/JS-learn/R&R.md

 Browsers request pages from Rails by making a request for a URL using a specific HTTP method, such as GET, POST, PATCH, PUT and DELETE.
 Each method is a request to perform an operation on the resource.
 A resource route maps a number of related requests to actions in a single controller.

-##What is your favourite browser and why?

-Chrome

-Why?
-Dev tools, HTML5, Web Components, Automated Updating, UX

-##How would you make a web page load faster?

-##What is the difference between a SPAN and a DIV?

-##If you could master one technology this year, what would it be?